abel-santos-corral/rompecabezas_lineal/README.md

 > ``` python3 rompecabezas_lineal ```

 Depending upon the node entered, it will take less or more time to expand the tree.
 [1,2,3,4] will be automatic and [4,3,2,1] is the one which takes more time and expands more node.

+User has to provide which strategy to use:

+- Breadth-first search algorithm
+- Depth-first search algorithm